garyherd/website-optimization/README.md

 ### Step 2: Optimize:
 See the comments below for the details.
 In summary, I took a few calculations out of the loops they were in, and put them in top of the function so they only get assigned once.
-I also reduced the number of pizzas from
+I also reduced the number of pizzas from 200 to around 48.
+The number is now dynamic, based on screen height

 ```
 function updatePositions() {